Bury Camp

 Excavations carried out under Denis Grant King, from 1959 onwards, turned over some good examples of Iron Age drystone walling, and found remains of a much earlier structure that existed at the northeast entrance, indicated by drystone revetments within the northern rampart.
 In the second stage, the entrance was remodelled and widened.
 At the northwest entrance, four staggered post holes were uncovered as well as a cylindrical cavity 0.66m deep, interpreted as a gate post hole.

-The general history of the fort, beginning with its initial building, can be dated to about 350 BC, however various Neolithic and Mesolithic flint tools were found, indicating a much earlier use.
+The building of the hillfort can be dated to about 350 BC, but various Neolithic and Mesolithic flint tools were found, indicating a much earlier use.
 Flint artifacts including scrapers, cores, and flakes were found within the camp.
 Rotary and saddle querns were also found, along with a possible axe polishing stone.
 In 1960, 175 shards of pottery were recovered; all except one were plain coarse ware without a trace of decoration.

 Among organic remains, only two fragments of human bones were found, whereas between 400 and 500 animal bone fragments were found.
 This included typical domestic animals such as sheep, goats, cattle, pigs, horses, and dogs.
 Six specimens were of large birds, probably swans or geese.
 Deer, fox, rabbit, and vole bones were also found.
-The relative rarity of anything but domestic animals may suggest that the camp was used for stock keeping and that it was unlikely that hunting played a large part in the food economy of the camp.
+The relative rarity of anything but domestic animals may suggest that the camp was used for stock-keeping and that it was unlikely that hunting played a large part in the food economy of the camp.